Around the World in 30 Days: A Beginner’s Guide to RTW Tickets

 And these tickets are not just for retired, jet-setting millionaires.
 More and more global-minded businesspeople and travel-enthusiasts are booking their RTW tickets.
 In fact, in the right circumstances, you can save money by purchasing a round-the-world ticket.
 Starting prices average around USD3500, but you can find some for as low as USD1500!

-I chose Star Alliance because the group has a lot of great airlines, including my favorite—Singapore Airlines.
-Booking was simple and very visual with them.
+I chose Star Alliance because the group has a lot of great airlines, including one of my favorites, Singapore Airlines.
+Booking was simple and very visual with SA.
 The website shows a map where you click on the cities to add to your trip.
 The map will blackout areas of the map your trip has passed over and, therefore, cannot visit.

 Service while booking was amazing.
 I had difficulties when reserving, so I emailed Star Alliance.
 The email response was quick and friendly, reserving my flights within minutes of my initial inquiry.
 To confirm my booking, I had to call and settle payment over the phone.
 The call center staff were pleasant and I waited not even 30 seconds before I got someone on the phone.
 Top-notch customer service.